 We would encourage you to work at your own pace and be unafraid to repeat or stay on one session for as long as it makes sense for you.
 This will help you embed the key ideas of each stage and feel comfortable with everything you learn before moving on.
 You can even move back to earlier sessions if you find this helps you, or repeat earlier sessions alongside later ones if that helps supplement them.
 Although some sessions follow on naturally from others, everything is designed to be simple enough for you to move back and forth.

-Everything you learn and work through is key; there is no ‘beginner’ section where the topic is ‘easy’ or ‘unimportant’.
+Everything you learn and work through is key; there is no ‘beginner’ section where the topic is ‘too easy’ or ‘unimportant’, and the reverse is also true: you’ll never have to do anything you’re not ready for.
 Everything is a building block for what comes next.

-We recommend working through roughly one module (each of which contains around five sessions) every one to two weeks.
-This will help you to find time for the sessions without feeling like you’re having to cram them in to your life and create more anxiety and pressure for yourself.
-It also ensures that the modules are not so spread out that the skills and information are not being regularly and effectively reinforced.
+This will help you to find time for the sessions without feeling like you’re having to cram them into your life and create more anxiety and pressure for yourself.
+It also ensures that the levels are not so spread out that the skills and information are not being regularly and effectively reinforced.

 However, there is no rule when it comes to how long you take to complete this.
 If you find it helpful or meaningful to repeat an area or return to something covered early on, it’s really important that you do this because you are the best judge of what you need to feel good about your sex life.
 Learning to recognize and be open to your needs and what is or isn’t working for you is central to the program and the science that underpins it, so don’t be afraid to pay close attention to the thoughts and feelings you notice as you work through the program.